ORDisbo Supported

 What rule governs IOLTA trust accounts in Oregon?

-Oregon IOLTA trust accounts are governed by Oregon Rules of Professional Conduct Rule 1.15-1; Rule 1.15-2.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Oregon IOLTA program.
+Oregon IOLTA trust accounts are governed by Oregon RPC 1.15-1; ORS 9.685.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Oregon IOLTA program.

 How often must Oregon attorneys reconcile their IOLTA accounts?

-Oregon attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Oregon attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Oregon attorneys retain IOLTA records?

-Oregon attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Oregon Rules of Professional Conduct Rule 1.15-1; Rule 1.15-2.
-Disbo retains all records automatically for the required period.
+Oregon attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 6 years under Oregon RPC 1.15-1; ORS 9.685.
+Disbo keeps all of it automatically for the required period.

 What happens if a Oregon IOLTA account is overdrawn?

-Required — bank must notify Oregon State Bar within 10 days.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — notification to Oregon State Bar.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Oregon IOLTA interest go?